-Cash used in investing activities decreased by \$9.9 million in the year ended December 31, 2020 compared to the year ended December 31, 2019, primarily due to the \$35.9 million purchase price for the GFPC acquisition in 2019 compared to the \$18.6 million purchase price for the OBS acquisition in 2020, partially offset by a \$6.6 million increase in capital expenditures and a \$0.8 million increase in purchases of investments.
+Cash used in investing activities increased by \$111.0 million in the year ended December 31, 2021 compared to the year ended December 31, 2020, primarily due to the \$124.2 million purchase price for the Voyant acquisition, and \$7.0 million in increased capital expenditures related to software development.
+The increase was partially offset by the \$18.6 million purchase price for the OBS acquisition and \$1.4 million in decreased capital expenditures related to fixed asset purchases during the year ended December 31, 2020 compared to the year ended December 31, 2021.

-Cash used in investing activities increased by \$42.2 million in the year ended December 31, 2019 compared to the year ended December 31, 2018, primarily due to the \$35.9 million purchase price for the GFPC acquisition and a \$5.1 million increase in capital expenditures, partially offset by \$1.3 million decrease in purchases of investments.
+Cash used in investing activities decreased by \$9.9 million in the year ended December 31, 2020 compared to the year ended December 31, 2019, primarily due to the \$35.9 million purchase price for the GFPC acquisition in 2019 compared to the \$18.6 million purchase price for the OBS acquisition in 2020, partially offset by a \$6.6 million increase in capital expenditures and a \$0.8 million increase in purchases of investments as compared to 2019.